-BASG events are convened by a volunteer team of organizers – Carol Baroudi, Holly Fowler, and Tilly Pick with amazing support from collaborators, Aaron Hersum and Eric Grunebaum.
+BASG events are convened by a volunteer team of organizers – Carol Baroudi, Holly Fowler, and Tilly Pick with amazing support from collaborators, Eric Grunebaum and Amy Perlmutter.

 Carol Baroudi is Global Sustainability and Compliance for Arrow Electronics.
 In this role, she works to define and to drive sustainability initiatives.
 Her primary focus is sustainable electronics and its potential contribution toward overall sustainability goals, brand protection and enhancement.
 She works to support customers’ sustainability initiatives, including education, evangelizing and reporting.
 She is the lead-author of Green IT For Dummies, which gives organizations basic principles and guidance in moving toward sustainable IT.
 She co-leads the Boston Area Sustainability Group, producing monthly programs aimed at furthering sustainability education, building collaborative networks, and driving sustainability forward.